hdoro/gororobas/INTERNAL.md

 - When rendering JSX fragments in the middle of the translation, use `ReplaceI18nFragments`
 - Sometimes Sherlock throws your work out with no explanation.
 Make recurring, small commits.
 - Be especially careful when running machine-translate.
 I have no clue how to even start debugging that.
+- **When adding translations to constants** that aren't initialized inside a function (such as routes or components), AKA module-level variables, make sure to put the messages inside `get` object properties.
+This way, the i18n function will run every time you require the variable, which makes it dynamic to the currently-set locale.
+  - For Next route metadata, we can use `generateMetadata` instead of the static `metadata`, at which point we get this for free
+  - Perhaps there could be a custom ESLint rule for this?
+Not sure the level of effort involved.

+Henrique's note (2025-05): As I write these, I realize how frought this solution is.
+Open to alternatives!